 Another relevant circumstance is that the marriage of Mary Crofts and Samuel Witton (sometimes spelt Whitham or variants) in April 1798 at Sheffield was witnessed by an Ann Crofts who, from a comparison of signatures, seems to be the Ann who married John Daniels a few months later.
 Samuel Witton in turn was a witness at the marriage of Hannah Crofts and Charles Richardson at Sheffield in 1803.

 Ruth Margaret (Daniels) Davies, a great-great-great-granddaughter of John and Ann (Crofts) Daniels, has some pertinent DNA matches.
 She has significant matches of 53 cM and 32 cM with two siblings who are great-grandchildren of Mary Ann (Whitham) Powell.
 Mary Ann was evidently a daughter of Emily Whitham, daughter of John Whitham, son of Samuel and Mary (Crofts) Whitham.
-Ruth also has a match of 21 cM with a great-great-great-grandchild of Elizabeth Haslam who married Jeremiah Bolsover at Sheffield in 1796.
+Ruth also has a 33 cM match with a great-great-great-great-grandchild of Godfrey and Sarah (Crofts) Haslam.
+Another match Ruth has is of 21 cM with a great-great-great-grandchild of Elizabeth Haslam who married Jeremiah Bolsover at Sheffield in 1796.
 The parentage of Elizabeth is not entirely clear but she appears to have been connected with the Haslams of Eckington as she had children baptised there and the Haslams of Eckington had other connections with Sheffield in that period.
 The 21 cM match does seem to be through John Daniels or Ann Crofts.

 I welcome comments on this page.
 My e-mail address is on my home page.

-JOHN CROFTS of Eckington, Derbyshire, married on 26 December 1760 at Eckington, MARY HASLAM, daughter of Godfrey and Phebe (Bird) Haslam (see here).
+4 JOHN CROFTS of Ridgeway, Eckington, sicklesmith, was baptised on 28 June 1736 at Eckington.
+He married on 26 December 1760 at Eckington, MARY HASLAM, daughter of Godfrey and Phebe (Bird) Haslam (see here).
 Mary was baptised on 10 September 1740 at Eckington and buried on 7 October 1810 at Eckington.

 Children of John and Mary (Haslam) Crofts: